Meet Rev. Michael F. Hall

 Michael is a native of the Bay State.
 His first career was in “living history” at a well-known museum in Plymouth, MA, where he portrayed many of the so-called “Pilgrims,” and trained newcomers in the art and craft of historical “interpretation”.
 He also spent several years as a Case Manager on the Dual Diagnosis Unit of detox where, among other duties, he developed spirituality-based group therapy sessions.
 He lives in Keene with his wife Jill and two of their children.

-Yours in the Faith and Service,
+Yours in Faith and Service,

 Rev. Michael